|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The tea infusion features a special tropical fruit tea, Salon Summer Royale from T Salon.
+The tea infusion originally featured a special tropical fruit tea, Salon Summer Royale from T Salon.
 The blend includes papaya, mango, and pineapple, which offers an intriguing base to the cocktail's flavor.
+Any tea blend with a similar flavor profile will make a great substitute.
 The infusion only takes an hour, so it's a good last-minute option and once that's done the cocktail is very easy to mix up.
 You'll enjoy how the tea-flavored rum is gently enhanced with lime juice and simple syrup, with a hint of ginger to wake up your taste buds.

 Make Tea-Infused Rum